neotechclub/blog/README.md

 #### Giscus Compatibility

-Giscus uses title-based mapping (`mapping = \"title\"`) to automatically link blog posts to their corresponding GitHub Discussions.
+Giscus uses title-based mapping (`mapping = "title"`) to automatically link blog posts to their corresponding GitHub Discussions.
 When a discussion in the \"Announcements\" category is created, it's converted to a post with the same title, and Giscus handles the linking automatically - no manual IDs needed.

 ---